BHAGWATHarshada/Support-Ticket-Management-System/README.md

   - User can view only their own tickets

-  - User can delete their own ticket (as per rules)
+  - User can delete their own ticket

   - User cannot update ticket status or priority

-  - User cannot view other users’ tickets
+  - User cannot view other users tickets

 Admin Flow